 This annual event, sponsored by the U.S. Department of Veterans Affairs, is the largest nationwide conference of its kind, providing veterans the opportunity to connect directly with procurement decision makers across government and commercial industry, network and market a business.
 The conference was held in St. Louis in 2013.
-The location of the 2014 conference has not yet been announced.
+The the 2015 conference is scheduled for Philadelphia November 17-19.

 - Veterans Enterprise Web Portal.

 The VA also has a dedicated portal for veterans wanting to start their own business.
 Veterans can use their Post-9/11 GI Bill benefits for on-the-job training, apprenticeships and non-college degree programs to start a business.

 Launched in 2010, this program helps Missouri’s veterans and members of the National Guard reconnect with meaningful careers and encourages Missouri businesses to hire veterans.
 According to the program, more than 3,400 employers have pledged to hire veterans, with more than 4,500 veterans hired thus far.
 Veterans can also search for a job and post resumes.
 In 2012, Governor Jay Nixon visited MO SBTDC client Broyles Transfer and Storage, Kirksville, to present the firm with the Flag of Freedom award for hiring veterans.
 Employers are reimbursed 50 percent of a veteran worker’s wages during training, and spouses are provided financial assistance to pay overdue bills and to help with transportation, daycare and vocational counseling.

 This is a one-stop information source for veterans, their dependents and legal representatives to identify and secure state and federal benefits.